goochjj/libpod/docs/source/markdown/podman-create.1.md

 Determines whether the container will create CGroups.
 Valid values are *enabled*, *disabled*, *no-conmon*, which the default being *enabled*.
 The *disabled* option will force the container to not create CGroups, and thus conflicts with CGroup options (**--cgroupns** and **--cgroup-parent**).
 The *no-conmon* option disables a new CGroup only for the conmon process.
+The *conmon-delegated* option reuses the current cgroup for both the conmon and the container payload, it works only on cgroup v2.

 **--cgroup-parent**=*path*